cambiegroup/flowchem/docs/devices/valves/vicivalco/vicivalve.md

 %```

 ## Valve positions
-The valve position naming follow the general convention of flowchem (see [Base Valve](../../models/valves/base_valve.md):
+The valve position naming follow the general convention of flowchem:
-* Injection valves have position named 'LOAD' and 'INJECT'
+* Injection valves have position named 'load' and 'inject'
-* Multiposition valves have positions from '1' to 'n' where n is the total amount of port available.
+* Distribution valves have positions from '1' to 'n' where n is the total amount of port available.

 ## Device detection
 Knauer Valves can be auto-detected via the `flowchem-autodiscover` command-line utility.